-We have a moon eclipse, when the moon enters into the shadow of the Earth.
+We see a moon eclipse, when the moon enters into the shadow of the Earth.
 This happens at full moon.
+Normally the moon does not pass the shadow of the Earth.
+The moon passes unter the shadow or over the Earth's shadow.
 The Earth throws a shadow, because she is illuminated by the sun.
-When the full moon enters the penumbra of the earth the moon will become a little darker.
-When the moon moves on, he will get darker.
-When the moon is covered by the umbra. he shines in a dark copper-colored light.
-At this moment, the lunar eclipse is at the darkest point.
-When the moon is not covered totally by the shadow of the Earth, we have a partial lunar eclipse.
-When the moon is far away from the Earth during a lunar eclipse, he cannot be covered fully by the shadow cone and we see an annular moon eclipse.
+This shadow consists of a lighter shadow, the penumbra, and a darker shadow in the middle of the cone.
+When the full moon enters the penumbra, the moon will get a little darker.
+When the moon moves on, and enters the darker shadow, the Moon changes his light from grey to red.
+The red can be very dark, or be of a lighter red or is even orange.
+When the moon is covered by the umbra. she shines in a dark copper-colored light.
+Sometimes the moon is not totally covered by the shadow of the Earth, but only a part of the lunar disc is covered by the shadow.
+This moon ecclipse is callaed partial lunar eclipse.

 In the 1920s, Hubble was not only concerned with the expanding universe in America, but also LeMaitre.
 LeMaitre worked at this time in America working on various Institutions.
 As a result, he became aware of the measurements of the velocities of the Milky Way galaxies by Vesto Slipher.
 Slipher worked at Lowell Observatory.
 Hubble published at this time on the distances of Andromeda galaxy and the redshifts and thus the expansion of the universe.
 The LeMaitres publications have not become as popular in science as Hubble's.